Snaver/kohana-2-admin/README.md

 Reusable HTML Admin Fields
 ------
 There are 9 supported field types: Checkbox, File, Input, Input Date, Input Number, Input Password, Radio, Select and Textarea.
 For each field in the Model a type is set, this is then used to load corresponding view which contains the markup and logic for that type.

+**File Uploads**
+Files uploaded via the multi-uploader and single uploader are both stored in the files database.
+File uploads are securely handled both on upload and when stored on the file system, tokens are used when downloading files so that stored path is not revealed.
+Both methods use the jQuery-File-Upload plugin.

 Database table schema
 =====================